UWCNuclear/DetectorEfficiency/README.md

 Instructions are on the GitHub page and in the README file.

-# Doing your own efficiency calibration using Eu-152 data from real germanium detector arrays :-)
+# Doing your own efficiency calibration using from real germanium detector arrays :-)
 Four data files are included in this repository:

 Soccer Ball array at iThemba LABS, Cape Town, South Africa (13 germanium clover detectors, 13 x 4 = 52 germanium crystals)